silent-mobius/Python_Book/98_exercises/02_data_types/README.md

       - save in different variable the word "biscuit" that is cut from first variable.
       - print latest variable with string of : "served with tea"
       - print all variables to screen.
-  - exist the python environment.
+  - exit the python environment.
   - enter python environment once again:
     - try printing those vairables again:
       - did you succeed?